Catenscia/MxOps/docs/source/getting_started/enhanced_first_scene.md

 ## Account Scenes

-The improvement here will take advantage of the fact that when launching `MxOps`, we can specify several `Scenes` to be executed sequentially or even entire folders with `Scenes`.
+The improvement here will take advantage of the fact that when launching MxOps, we can specify several `Scenes` to be executed sequentially or even entire folders with `Scenes`.

 We will define the accounts in separate files per network type.
 Let's start by creating folder `mxops_scenes` with a sub_folder `accounts`.